 As you get older, it’s likely your cash flow will improve.
-While two in three Canadians are saving on a monthly basis,* many forget to adjust their plan as their financial circumstances change.
+While two in three Canadians are saving on a monthly basis,2 many forget to adjust their plan as their financial circumstances change.
 It’s a great idea to revisit your PAC contributions on a regular basis– especially after major changes, like paying off student debt or landing a promotion.
 While it’s tempting to just set it and forget, you’ll be amazed by how much more you can save by increasing your contributions–even a little bit.

-For example, if we look at an investor who contributes $200 monthly for 15 years versus the same investor increasing their monthly contribution by just $25 each year.
-Over 15 years, the investor who contributes $200 monthly has $53,181 vs. the investor contributing $200 monthly plus $25 increase each year has $93,713.
-The difference is over $40,000!**
+In the graph below, we look at an investor who contributes $200 monthly for 15 years versus the same investor increasing their monthly contribution by just $25 each year.

 Make it bi-weekly and save even more